Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Introduction

-The pervasiveness of examples of discriminatory behavior in prediction systems indicates that \emph{fairness} should be an important objective in classification.
+Example~\ref{ex:discrimination} is not an isolated incident; other cases of classifier discrimination have pointed towards racial~\cite{berk}, gender~\cite{Salimi}, and other forms of bias and unfairness~\cite{valentino}.
+The pervasiveness of discriminatory behavior in prediction systems indicates that \emph{fairness} should be an important objective in classification.
 In recent years, study of fair classification has garnered significant interest across multiple disciplines~\cite{feldman, Salimi, zafar, celis, hardt}, and a multitude of approaches and notions of fairness have emerged~\cite{fairdef, narayanan}.
 We consider two principal dimensions in characterizing the work in this domain: (1)~the targeted notion of fairness, and (2)~the stage---before, during, or after training---when fairness-enforcing mechanisms are applied.

-\emph{Fairness notions and mechanisms.} Specifying what is fair is non-trivial: the proper definition of fairness is often driven by application-specific and even legal considerations.
-There is a large number of fairness definitions~\cite{fairdef, narayanan}, and new ones continue to emerge.
-Some fairness notions capture if \emph{individuals} are treated fairly, while others quantify fair treatment of a \emph{group} (e.g., people of certain race or gender).
-Further, some notions measure discrimination through \emph{causal} association among attributes of interest (e.g., race and prediction), while others study non-causal associations.
-The mechanism to quantify fairness also varies: some notions rely on \emph{observational} data, while others apply \emph{interventional} techniques.
-To add further complexity, recent studies show that some fairness notions are incompatible with others and cannot be enforced simultaneously~\cite{csp}.